DalekBaldwin/macrodynamics/README.md

 [![Build Status](https://travis-ci.org/DalekBaldwin/macrodynamics.svg?branch=master)](https://travis-ci.org/DalekBaldwin/macrodynamics)

 Macrodynamics is a language extension that broadens the notion of dynamic scope inside macroexpansion code.
-Macrodynamic bindings are scoped not just to the code called during an individual expansion, but also to subsequent expansions of the code returned within that dynamic scope.
-In short, you can write macros that behave as if they were expanded recursively instead of iteratively.
+Macrodynamic bindings are scoped not just to the code called during an individual expansion, but also to subsequent expansions of the code returned within the dynamic scope of those bindings.

 This goes a long way toward rectifying a major limitation of Common Lisp, described in detail [here](http://qiita.com/guicho271828/items/07ba4ff11bff494dc03f).
-However, macrodynamics only handles dynamic bindings meant to send information downstream from where they are bound; it does not provide an analogue of the condition system or continuations to transmit information upstream.
+In short, you can write macros that behave as if they were expanded recursively instead of iteratively.
+However, macrodynamics only lets data flow downstream from where it is bound; it does not provide analogues of conditions or continuations to transmit information back up the expansion stack.

 ## Usage